 Sunderland 10/E with Mainprize's Crew.

 Note the radar aerials on the side of the flying boat.
-Other aerials protruded in many places,
+Other aerials and guns protruded in many places,

 leading the Germans to call the Sunderlands "flying porcupines".

 U-564 Sunk - But Avenged

 On the previous day, U-564 had been damaged in the Bay of Biscay by a Sunderland from 228 RAF Squadron.
 Although it managed to shoot the Sunderland down, U-564 was too severely damaged to submerge, and BdU instructed the nearby U-185 to escort U-564 back to base and help fend off any attacking aircraft.
 On the way back, the two U-boats were spotted by an obsolescent Whitley bomber on active training duty, aircraft 'G' of RAF No.10 OTU (Operational Training Unit).
 The pilot was RAAF Sergeant 'Buzz' Benson.
 The Whitley circled the boats while sending out homing signals for other aircraft.
 (This was the standard procedure for attacking defensive groups of U-boats.)

 However, after more than two hours, only one other Allied plane had arrived.
 This was an RCAF Hampden, an aircraft scarcely more effectual than the Whitley.
 Benson requested permission from Coastal Command to attack anyway.
 He made an accurate depth-charge drop which finished off U-564.
 The boat sank quickly and only 18 survivors were picked up by U-185.

 Benson's Whitley suffered significant fuel-tank damage from the combined flak defence of the two U-boats.
 He was unable to get all the way back to Britain and ditched within 60 miles of Land's End, in the English Channel.